 - The opportunity to visit Africa’s finest safari destinations and have them all to yourself (well, almost…)

-- You’ll likely miss out on Africa’s iconic wildlife and wilderness experiences
+- You might miss out on some of the really iconic wildlife and wilderness experiences

 - The weather’s likely to be hotter and/or wetter than the peak seasons, but it will still be pleasant enough